A Behaviour and Disease Model of Testing and Isolation: Numerical investigations

 Given our focus on the uptake of willingness to test and isolate, the key model parameters we vary are the testing effectiveness ($p_T$), isolation effectiveness ($1-q_T$), initial proportion of the population willing to test and isolate ($B(0)$) by varying spontaneous uptake ($\omega_3$), the behaviour-free reproduction number ($\Ro^D$) by varying the transmission rate ($\beta$), and the social reproduction number ($\Ro^{B}$) by varying the social transmission rate ($\omega_1$).
 We further explore the impacts of changing each aspect of the uptake rate on the transient dynamics through phase diagrams without waning immunity.

 We list the baseline parameters for our numerical investigation in \cref{tab:model_parameter}.
 We chose the transmission rate, asymptomatic rate, latent period, and immune period to represent a COVID-like illness.
 Specifically, we set $\beta$ such that the basic reproduction number is $\Ro=3.28$\cite{Karimizadeh:2023}, we fixed $p_A$ and $q_A$ at $0.18$ and $0.58$ respectively \cite{Byambasuren:2020}, and fixed $\sigma$ and $\nu$ at $2.5$ \cite{CDNA:2024} and $0.05$ \cite{Stein:2023} respectively to correspond to a scaled infectious period where $\gamma =1$ representing an average infection period of $10$ days \cite{CDNA:2024}.
-We selected the behavioural parameters making up $\alpha$ and $\omega$ to replicate waves in testing behaviour observed over multiple SARS-CoV-2 variants in real data \cite{Eales:2024}.
+We selected the behavioural parameters making up $\alpha$ and $\omega$ to replicate waves in testing behaviour observed over multiple SARS-CoV-2 variants in real data such as those seen in Figure 1 of Eales \textit{et al.} \cite{Eales:2025}.
+The transient dynamics for the baseline parameter values of Table \ref{tab:model_parameter} are found in Supplementary Figure \ref{fig:transient}.
 We fixed the reduction in susceptibility due to risk aversion at $q_B=0.5$, similarly to previous behaviour and disease models \cite{Ryan:2024}.
 Lastly, we fixed the parameters $p_T$ and $q_T$ at $0.9$ and $0.25$ respectively at baseline, and varied these throughout the numerical explorations.

 We ran all numerical simulations with initial conditions of $S_B(0)=B_0$, $I_N(0)=10^{-6}$, $S_N(0) = 1 - S_B(0) - I_N(0)$ and all other compartments empty, where $B_0$ is the disease-free equilibrium.
 The exception to this was when exploring the transitory dynamics without waning immunity, when we instead set $S_B(0) = 10^{-6}$.
 This choice was made to ensure the effective reproduction number at time zero was approximately comparable between simulations when investigating the phase diagrams.

-We developed and ran code using Python 3.10.12.
-The code associated with this study is available at \url{https://github.com/Matthew-Ryan1995/BaD_testing_and_isolation}.
+We developed and ran code using Python 3.10.12, which we have made open-source and publicly available via GitHub at \url{https://github.com/Matthew-Ryan1995/BaD_testing_and_isolation}.